 Scrum is a kind of Agile project management.
 In this method, the team's work is divided into short cycles called "sprints."
 Daily meetings are organized called "daily scrum meetings" after a two-week process.
 These sprints typically last for 1-2 weeks.
 Similar to Agile, backlog work is utilized here.

 During the sprint, the Scrum Master leads the teams.
 Their work is reviewed in the "sprint retrospective."
 The review is essential for any changes that need to be made before starting the next sprint.

 Although scrum can be used in any industry like event planning, it is used mainly in software development.

 |Related Article: Agile vs Scrum|

 Agile project management also includes the Kanban methodology.
 The term "kanban" comes from the manufacturing industry.
 It has since evolved to represent a framework with a visual representation of tasks as they move from column to column on a board called the kanban board.

 In this methodology, the backlog works on a continuous roll through columns as the team works on each task.
-Every column on the board represents a specific stage or a phase of the project.
+Every column on the board represents a specific stage or phase of the project.

 What makes Kanban useful and fun to use is that the teams get a visual overview of the tasks that need tackling.
 Therefore, it increases their productivity as they can put their energy into individual tasks more effectively.